Published On - December 22, 2022

 Uncertainty shouldn't be a hindrance

 There is still a lot of uncertainty about how the web3 landscape will evolve.
 Public blockchains are still criticised for their lack of privacy, pseudo-anonymity of participants and performance.
-Conversely, private blockchains are criticised for their governance overhead, onboarding challenges and separation from public blockchains.
+Conversely, private blockchains are criticised for their governance overhead, onboarding challenges and separation from public blockchain networks.

 Against this landscape, J.P.
 Morgan didn't decide to hold off acting.
 Instead, they were able to identify the ways in which the current landscape could serve their needs.
 They tokenised deposits and undertook DeFi transactions on a public network and brought a decentralised identity implementation into the project to ensure that all participants in transactions were identifiable.

 The work took place in a regulator-sanctioned sandbox environment, which helped them identify regulatory challenges that exist with current legal frameworks to support such activities.
 On the private network front, they launched their Onyx platform using a private permissioned network given the challenges that exist for working with public networks.
 By being at the cutting edge of these developments, one can be sure that J.P.
 Morgan will be well positioned to help regulators enact legislation if appropriate, and respond quickly to create products and services compliant with regulations as they emerge.